Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - change appearance of menu and reset buttons that show when game is paused

 ### 6/7
-- played around with different sounds
+- played around with different sounds (did not end up adding to final version)
   - added sound for dropping, need to fix delay and make louder

+### 6/8
+- deleted unused images, organized images into a folder